telerik/kendo-ui-core/docs/controls/charts/how-to/binding/bind-chart-to-spreadsheet-data.md

 # Bind Charts to Spreadsheet Data

+Your project might require you to extract Kendo UI Spreadsheet data and populate a Kendo UI Chart.

-To see the example on how to extract Kendo UI Spreadsheet data and populate a Kendo UI Chart, refer to [this how-to article]({% slug howto_bindcharttosheet_spreadsheet_widget %}).
+To see the example on how to handle the scenario, refer to [this how-to article]({% slug howto_bindcharttosheet_spreadsheet_widget %}).

 ## See Also